Elk Viewing In The Gaylord Area

 Pigeon River Country State Forest

 The Pigeon River Country State Forest’s expansive 105,000 acres offers a unique wilderness experience that is just a short drive from downtown Gaylord.
-Home to the Midwest’s second largest free ranging elk herd, the Department of Natural Resources maintains this flourishing elk habitat through careful forest and wildlife management.
+Home to one of the largest free-ranging elk herds east of the Mississippi, the Department of Natural Resources maintains this flourishing elk habitat through careful forest and wildlife management.

 The best viewing is done from your car, since elk are accustomed to seeing cars.
 Use binoculars or spotting scopes for best results.
 Do not approach elk.
 Despite their large size, they are timid animals and will not tolerate much disturbance.

 1. On Fontinalis Road, about three miles north of Sturgeon Valley Road and near the Cheboygan County line, you will find a small cleared parking area and field.

 2. At the DNR-signed elk-viewing area on East Sturgeon Valley Road, about eight miles east of Vanderbilt.

 3. Less than one mile north of the Osmun Road and Clark Bridge Road intersection in the Pigeon River Country State Forest.

 The Michigan DNR offers a comprehensive guide to elk viewing with a map, tips for the best times to view them and interesting facts.
 Click here to view online.

 Gaylord’s City Elk Park

 The City of Gaylord maintains an elk herd and provides viewing areas for the public to stop and watch these impressive animals.
 Under the City’s care, roughly 70 elk can be viewed from near the Elk’s Lodge off Grandview Blvd.